Updated: 1st October 2021

-For the avoidance of doubt, VINEX is not a party to any sale & purchase agreement negotiated and executed through the Exchange.
+For the avoidance of doubt, VINEX is not a party to any sale & purchase agreement negotiated and executed through the Marketplace.
 By applying for registration you expressly acknowledge and agree to this.

 VINEX should be notified of any complaints arising from the execution of a sales & purchase agreement, and be provided with an opportunity to seek action to address any valid complaint.
 Members must agree to enter into mediation to settle such a dispute and do so in accordance with the VINEX Mediation Procedure (as set out in Terms & Conditions).
 To initiate the mediation process a party must give notice in writing to the other party to the dispute referring the dispute to mediation and at the same time, a copy of such notice should be sent to VINEX.
 The commencement of a mediation will not prevent the parties from commencing or continuing court proceedings.
 VINEX is not a party to the mediation or the court proceedings.

 VINEX is an electronic trading platform used by registered members to facilitate contracts under instructions from Buyers and Sellers, relative to the products which it does not have actual or constructive possession.